LAS - BWI

 • Which airline alliances offer flights from Las Vegas to Baltimore?

-Star Alliance is the only airline alliance operating flights between Las Vegas and Baltimore.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Las Vegas and Baltimore, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Las Vegas to Baltimore?